brown-band/website/pages/scripts/1985-1986/fall/nbc-show.md

 :sd[Close up of Announcer [Voice, Rick Perera]]

 Good Morning America!
-It’s the Brown University "We’ll teach you to put us on live television" Band!
+It’s the Brown University “We’ll teach you to put us on live television” Band!

 :sd[Band runs out madly at word ‘University’ into concert formation]

 The Band asked for Sixty Minutes on Sunday night, but only got one and a half on Thursday morning.\
  Not being sure if we could form a Peacock on the air, we decided to form only half.
-We now enter a green Pea formation to salute the Ivy League and play "The Magnificent Seven" plus Cornell.
+We now enter a green Pea formation to salute the Ivy League and play “The Magnificent Seven” plus Cornell.

 :sd[Band starts to play Mag 7, but loses its sound after intro]